St. Gabriel's students are empowered to make thoughtful decisions and care for others.

 Middle School challenges students’ critical thinking and problem solving skills, which reside as the core focus of content area classes.
 Students learn to communicate effectively, both orally and in the written word.

-Developing each child’s potential through the process of differentiated learning, where teachers use a variety of instructional strategies based on student readiness levels, interests and preferred mode of learning.
-A few examples of this are: guided reading, guided math, workshop approach to Language Arts instruction, and much more.
+St. Gabriel's Catholic School developer each child's potential through the process of differentiated learning, where teachers use a variety of instructional strategies based on student readiness levels, interests and preferred mode of learning.
+Differentiation is achieved through workshop models in Language Arts and Math, as well as through Project-Based Learning and STEAM practices infused throughout all areas of curriculum.

-Fostering scholastic achievement through a challenging and enriched curriculum in language arts, social studies, foreign language, math, history, geography, science, religion, music, fine and performing arts, and physical education
+Fosters scholastic achievement through a challenging and enriched curriculum in language arts, social studies, foreign language, math, history, geography, science, religion, music, fine and performing arts, and physical education.